-Anthuriums are from South American rainforests and the tropical beauties you see in Hawaiian gift stores and airport kiosks.
-They are members of the Arum family and produce bright red characteristic spathes that are often mistaken for flowers.
+Anthuriums are from South American rainforests, and the tropical beauties are often available in Hawaiian gift stores and airport kiosks.
+These members of the Arum family produce bright red characteristic spathes that are often mistaken for flowers.
 The thick glossy leaves are a perfect foil for the spathes.
 These common houseplants are perfect for middle light areas and high humidity zones in the household.

 Why is My Anthurium Droopy?

-The plants grow best with daytime temperatures of 78 to 90 degrees Fahrenheit (25 to 32 C) but average indoor temperatures are usually sufficient.
-They need to be warm at night too, with averages between 70 and 75 F. or 21 to 23 C. If they are outdoors and experience temperatures below 50 degrees Fahrenheit (10 C), they will begin to suffer and the leaves will yellow and droop.
+The plants grow best with daytime temperatures of 78 to 90 F. (25 to 32 C.) but average indoor temperatures are usually sufficient.
+They need to be warm at night too, with averages between 70 and 75 F. or 21 to 23 C. If they are outdoors and experience temperatures below 50 F. (10 C.), they will begin to suffer and the leaves will yellow and droop.